 - The probability of churning that money is 3 times in a 90 days credit period with a customer, leading to an increase in top-line and at the same time overall margin too

 Time Value for Money against a loan from Financial Institutions

 - Time taken from identifying a need for working capital as a booster to increase the business/Topline and to actually getting the liquidity is too long making the entire activity time-consuming and not justifying the real essence of time value for money

-- Timing of cash in hand is very crucial for a booster in top-line.
+- The timing of cash in hand is very crucial for a booster in the top-line.